 This Ordinance will need to be improve the existing regulations for the application, review process, and approval of planned unit developments.

-3. Based on the above review and analysis, staff concluded that the proposed text amendments are consistent with the requirements of the Washington State Growth Management Act and the Tumwater Comprehensive Plan.
+3. Based on the above review and analysis, staff will need to conclude that the proposed text amendments are consistent with the requirements of the Washington State Growth Management Act and the Tumwater Comprehensive Plan.